 His interest in coding and knowledge of bomb making equipment are two of the main reasons people look into Theodore Kaczynski as a possible Zodiac suspect.

-However he has never been linked through DNA, fingerprinting or handwriting analysis, plus he was living in Lombard, Illinois during key Zodiac timelines, plus he, or his copious quantities of literature have never referred to any of the known Zodiac crimes, despite the fact he has little to lose after receiving his heavy prison sentence, from which in all likelihood he will never see the light of day again.
+However he has never been linked through DNA, fingerprinting or handwriting analysis, plus he was living in Lombard, Illinois during key Zodiac timelines.
+In addition, he or his copious quantities of literature have never referred to any of the known Zodiac crimes, despite the fact he has little to lose after receiving his heavy prison sentence, from which he undoubtedly will never see the light of day again.
 He has since been cleared as a suspect by most people, including the FBI and San Francisco Police Department.

 1963 June 4th-The Domingos/Edwards Murders